 Justine Nolan is a Professor in the Faculty of Law and Justice at UNSW Sydney and Director of the Australian Human Rights Institute.
 Justine's research focuses on the intersection of business and human rights, in particular, supply chain responsibility for human rights and modern slavery.
 Her 2019 co-authored book Addressing Modern Slavery examines how consumers, business and government are both part of the problem and the solution in curbing modern slavery in global supply chains (see review in The Australian or other reviews here).
 Other recent books include The International Law of Human Rights (OUP, 2017) and Business and Human Rights: From Principles to Practice (Routledge, 2016).
 She teaches international human rights law and related courses on global law, development, globalisation and business and human rights.
 Justine works closely with business, government and civil society and has been a key driver of the Australian business and human rights movement.
 In 2019 she was named 'Academic of the Year' at the Australian Law Awards.
 From 2016-2019 she served as Associate Dean Academic at UNSW Law.
-She is an Associate of the Australian Human Rights Institute (UNSW) and a Visiting Professorial Scholar at NYU's Stern Center for Business and Human Rights.
+She is a Visiting Professorial Scholar at NYU's Stern Center for Business and Human Rights.

 Prior to joining UNSW in 2004, she worked as the Director of the Business and Human Rights program at the Lawyers Committee for Human Rights (now Human Rights First) in the USA.
 This work examined ways in which to prevent and redress corporate violations of human rights.
 During this time Justine advised both companies and civil society organisations on effective strategies to protect human rights in the corporate sphere and was closely involved in the establishment of the Fair Labor Association.